cintamupalsu/hamburger/README.md

 Will start to use Shizuoka city as test

 ## Other
-Hope I can finish this before the end of 2018.
+Hope I could finish this before the end of 2018. or at lease before spring. seriously.